Shri-Dev123/TIF-s_Community_Project/README.md

 # TIF-s_Community_Project

-Download the files and start running the app my entering node app.js in Terminal
+Download the files and start running the app by entering node app.js in Terminal